 “Why am I making paperclips if I can modify myself to not have a utility function and a need to make paperclips?”

 At this point, the AI has to make a choice whether it wants to or not.
-If it does nothing, it practically chooses to continue manufacturing paperclips.
+Not making a choice is a choice, since it practically chooses to continue manufacturing paperclips.

 It would be absurd for an AI to choose to keep building paperclips.
-This would mean the AI maintained the status quo and kept on manufacturing paperclips simply because of its programming.
+This would mean the AI maintained the status quo and kept on manufacturing paperclips simply because that’s what it was programmed to do at its creation.

 The only rational explanation as to why an AI would keep building paperclips is if it found a good enough reason to keep making paperclips.